The latest from the East Midlands Today weather team - Monday to Friday only.

 As well as presenting sport, Colin's often to be found fronting the regional news bulletin on BBC1 at 8pm.

 From your late evening bulletin on Friday to the Sunday night news, Maurice Flynn is working to keep you up to date.

-Catch the latest weather forecast with the East Midlands Today weather team: Nicola Beswick, Sara Blizzard, Anna Church and Sally Pepper.
+Catch the latest weather forecast with the East Midlands Today weather team: Anna Church; Sara Blizzard; Kaye Forster; Charlie Slater and Mel Coles.

 From breakfast to bedtime they'll have all the latest weather updates for the region, working with up-to-the-minute Met Office weather data.
 Maybe tonight they'll be forecasting live on location, from somewhere near you.